 The survey findings here present an overview of what EUPROMS discovered, and are designed for a general, rather than a scientific, audience.
 They are a “snapshot” picture of what quality of life issues are being experienced by men with prostate cancer at a particular point of time.

 - help patients and their doctors make decisions about treatments

 - help in campaigning for early diagnosis of prostate cancer and promoting approaches such as active surveillance

 You are welcome to publicise the results or charts without permission, but they must always be credited to Europa Uomo’s EUPROMS study.

-- 20-minute online survey for men who had received treatment for prostate cancer
+- For all men who have received treatment for prostate cancer

 - Available in 19 languages

 - Most had had surgery as first treatment (see chart below)

 - Data analysed by Professor Monique Roobol and her team at Erasmus University Medical Centre, Department of Urology, Rotterdam